CHESSComputing/ChessAnalysisPipeline/docs/workflows/EDD.md

 Create a workflow `pipeline.yaml` file according to the [instructions](/docs/pipeline.md).
 A generic pipeline input file for an energy calibration and strain analysis workflow is as follows (note that spaces and indentation are important in `.yaml` files):
 ```
 config:
+  root: .           # Change as desired
   inputdir: .       # Change as desired
+                    # Path can be relative to root (line 2) or absolute
   outputdir: output # Change as desired
+                    # Path can be relative to root (line 2) or absolute
   interactive: true # Change as desired
   log_level: INFO
-  profile: false

 pipeline:

   # Energy calibration
   - common.SpecReader:
       config:
-        station: id3a
+        station: id3a # Change as needed
         experiment_type: EDD
-        spec_scans: # Edit: spec.log path and scan numbers
+        spec_scans: # Edit both SPEC log file path and EDD scan numbers
-                    # Path can be relative to inputdir (line 2) or absolute
+                    # Path can be relative to inputdir (line 3) or absolute
           - spec_file: <your_raw_ceria_data_directory>/spec.log
             scan_numbers: 1
   - edd.MCAEnergyCalibrationProcessor:
       config:
-        baseline: true
         mask_ranges: [[650, 850]]
         max_peak_index: 1
         peak_energies: [34.276, 34.717, 39.255, 40.231]
+        detectors:  # Choose the detectors
-        detectors:  # Use available detector elements when omitted
+                    # Use all available detector elements when omitted
           - id: 0
           - id: 11
           - id: 22